-I see both individuals and couples, and offer prospective clients an initial assessment interview free of charge.
+I offer an initial assessment interview free of charge.
 It is a chance to talk frankly about what is worrying or upsetting you, discuss how psychotherapy could help, and establish how we might work together.
-Whatever happens, I will be interested to meet you.

-My consulting room is conveniently situated in W1, close Regents Park and Great Portland Street Stations.
+My consulting room is conveniently situated in W1, close to Regents Park and Great Portland Street Stations.

 Training, qualifications & experience

 Advanced Diploma in Integrative Psychotherapy, Regents University, London.

 Practitioners Certificate in Couples Counselling.
 Metanoia Institute.

 I am registered with both the British Association of Counselling and Psychotherapy (MBACP) and the United Kingdom Council for Psychotherapy (UKCP).
 I also have degrees in law and sociology.
 LL.B 1974 , MA 1981. * PhD (Law) 2003.